arnav-aggarwal/resolve-property/README.md

 ### findLongestPath

-findLongestPath takes in an object and a property name and returns the longest path found from the root object to that property key in the form of an array.
+`findLongestPath` takes in an object and a property name and returns the longest path found from the root object to that property key in the form of an array.
+The array contains the proeperties that make up the path.
 If the property is not found, it returns `undefined`.
 If multiple paths of the same length are found, it returns the first one.

 ```
 const obj = {